appaquet/exomind/README.md

 [![codecov](https://codecov.io/gh/appaquet/exocore/branch/master/graph/badge.svg?token=OKZAHfPlaP)](https://codecov.io/gh/appaquet/exocore)
 ![Build](https://github.com/appaquet/exocore/workflows/Push%20tester/badge.svg)

-**Warning: Exocore is at a very early development stage, hence incomplete, unstable and probably totally unsafe.
+**Warning: Exocore is at a very early development stage, hence incomplete, unstable, and probably totally unsafe.
 Use at your own risk.**

 Exocore is a distributed applications framework with private and encrypted data storage.
-Think of it like an infrastructure that allows a user to own his own personal cloud that is extensible via WebAssembly applications and accessible via Web/Mobile/Backend SDKs.
+Think of it as an infrastructure that allows a user to own his own personal cloud that is extensible via WebAssembly applications and accessible via Web/Mobile/Backend SDKs.
 It is designed to be resilient to failures and will eventually allow offline usage (ex: on mobile).